 The best way to prevent leaks is through proper maintenance of your home, but that’s not always feasible, especially if you are not the original homeowner.
 Even the best home inspectors will miss water intrusion.
 Also, in the Pacific Northwest, most leaks are noticeable during the rainy season, which coincidentally, occurs during the holidays when everyone is busy.

 Once a leak is noticed, it is essential to act fast and call a water damage and waterproofing expert to make a targeted repair to your home.
-SFW Construction has been helping save people’s homes from the long-term effects of water damage for over 14 years.
+SFW Construction has been helping save people’s homes from the long-term effects of water damage since 2005.
 We are Portland natives and know what to look for and where.
 Leaks need to be repaired by a team that routinely works with and understand home enveloping and waterproofing techniques.
 Don’t assume you need to completely re-side your home if you have a problem in one area.
 Contact us and we can inspect your area of concern and hopefully correct it with a targeted repair.